Alcidespb24/RAG/output.md

 Password means confidential authentication information composed of a string of characters.

-Administrative safeguards are administrative actions, and policies and procedures, to manage the selection, development, implementation, and maintenance of security measures to protect electronic protected health information and to manage the conduct of the covered entity's or business associate's workforce in relation to the protection of that information.
+Authentication means the corroboration that a person is the one claimed.

+Encryption means the use of an algorithmic process to transform data into a form in which there is a low probability of assigning meaning without use of a confidential process or key.

 Facility means the physical premises and the interior and exterior of a building(s).

 Information system means an interconnected set of information resources under the same direct management control.

+Integrity means the property that data or information have not been altered or destroyed in an unauthorized manner.

+Security incident means the attempted or successful unauthorized access, use, disclosure, modification, or destruction of information or interference with system operations in an information system.

 Technical safeguards means the technology and the policy and procedures for its use that protect electronic protected health information and control access to it.

-Integrity means the property that data or information have not been altered or destroyed in an unauthorized manner.

 SOURCE: 68 FR 8376, Feb.
 20, 2003, unless otherwise noted.